Joseph Knox Walker: Early life

 Walker was born on July 19, 1818, in Columbia, Tennessee.
 He was the son of James Walker, of Columbia, Tennessee, a nephew of President James K. Polk, and a brother of Lucius Marshall Walker.
 He graduated from Yale College in 1838.

 Career

 In March 1845, he became Private Secretary of President Polk and the signer of land-warrants.
-In 1858, he was a member of the Tennessee Senate.
+He was a member of the Tennessee Senate's 32nd General Assembly as a member of the Democratic Party.

 Soon after the beginning of the American Civil War, he entered the Confederate States Army and became colonel of the 2nd Tennessee Infantry Regiment.
 Exposure in camp at Columbus, Kentucky, and afterward in the vicinity of the Siege of Corinth and Battle of Shiloh, impaired his health so seriously that he resigned his command.
 The United States Army general commanding the department permitted him to return home to Memphis, Tennessee.
 There, his strength gradually declined until he died.

-Death
+Personal life and death

+Walker was married to Augusta Adams Tabb and had four children.
 He died at the residence of his brother-in-law, Mr. Wm.
 S. Pickett, on August 21, 1863, aged about 45 years.